 If you’ve traveled in Japan, you already know the beauty that is the Japanese department store.
 Most department stories have a floor in the basement that is all food.
 And it’s not your typical food court.
 You’ll find delis, snack stands, sit-down restaurants, markets, desserts, beer gardens — you won’t go hungry and it’s a great way to save on food.
 So if you find yourself near the Ala Moana Shopping Center go take a look.

 EAT: Osaka-style okonomiyaki at Shirokiya Department Store, 1450 Ala Moana Blvd, Honolulu HI 96841

 When you make the drive around Oahu, especially in the North Shore area, you’ll find plenty of farm stands, to get fruit, smoothies, and lots of treats.

-You’re in Hawaii, surrounded by miles and miles of open water — it’s kind of a given that you’re going to find amazing fish and seafood here. :) Butter fish, mahi, ahi… if you like fish, you’ll be happy with the options.
+You’re in Hawaii, surrounded by miles and miles of open water — it’s kind of a given that you’re going to find amazing fish and seafood here. :) This is what to eat in Hawaii!
+Butter fish, mahi, ahi… if you like fish, you’ll be happy with the options.

 If you’re lucky to have a coconut tree in your backyard, karma says you should drink and eat all the coconut you can.

 Poke is a raw fish “salad”.
 It’s usually an ahi tuna base, marinated in soy sauce and spices, and you can also get many styles like a spicier version or with different ingredients.
 The key here is fresh, fresh, fresh.